tiangolo/uwsgi-nginx-flask-docker/README.md

 ENV NGINX_WORKER_PROCESSES 2
 ```

-or you can set it to the keyword `auto` and it will try to autodetect the number of CPUs available and use that for the number of workers.
+or you can set it to the keyword `auto` and it will try to auto-detect the number of CPUs available and use that for the number of workers.

 For example, using `auto`, your Dockerfile could look like: